Donald Trump UK visit: All you need to know

 There was also a six-metre "Trump baby" blimp - depicting the president as a nappy-wearing infant - inflated outside Parliament.

-And at his golf resort in Turnberry, one protester paraglided over the hotel as President Trump played the course.
+And at his golf resort at Turnberry, Ayrshire, one protester paraglided over the hotel as Mr Trump played the course.

 Will there be more protests?